John Borowski

 John Borowski is an American independent filmmaker and author.
-The focus of his work has been on late nineteenth and early twentieth century serial killers, initially in a trilogy of documentaries on American criminals, more recently on particular international criminals, on the commerce that has grown up around such crimes, and on other niche artists.
+The focus of his work is late nineteenth and early twentieth century serial killers, initially in a trilogy of documentaries on American criminals.
+More recently, Borowski has focused on the commerce and culture that has grown around such crimes, and on other niche artists.

 Early life

-After receiving his B.A. from Columbia College Chicago’s film program, Borowski freelanced as an editor and cinematographer.
+After receiving his B.A. from Columbia College Chicago's film program, Borowski freelanced as an editor and cinematographer.
 Director Willy Laszlo chose Borowski to edit every headlining film for the Chicago Short Comedy Film and Video Festival from 1999 to 2003.
-In 2004, Borowski’s independently produced first film, H.H.
-Holmes: America’s First Serial Killer, was distributed on DVD in North America by Facets Video.
-For the voice of the narrator, Borowski chose Tony Jay, the voice of villain Judge Claude Frollo in Disney’s Hunchback of Notre Dame.
-Holmes received an unprecedented amount of press, being covered by television (CBS News, Wild Chicago), print (Variety, LA Weekly, Chicago Sun-Times, Ain't It Cool News, Philadelphia Weekly, Chicago Magazine), and radio (Mancow Show, Deadpit Radio).
-The historical interest in Holmes was reflected in the lectures Borowski delivered to The Chicago Historical Society, Indiana State University, and St. Xavier University.
+In 2004, Borowski's independently produced first film, H.H.
+Holmes: America's First Serial Killer, was distributed on DVD in North America by Facets Video.
+Holmes was covered by television (CBS News, Wild Chicago), print (Variety, LA Weekly, Chicago Sun-Times, Ain't It Cool News, Philadelphia Weekly, Chicago Magazine), and radio (Mancow Show, Deadpit Radio).
+Borowski delivered lectures related to H.H.
+Holmes to the Chicago Historical Society, Indiana State University, and St. Xavier University.
 The Strange Case of Dr. H.H.
-Holmes is an illustrated book published by Borowski containing three primary source books about the Holmes case and Holmes’ complete confession.
+Holmes is an illustrated book published by Borowski containing three primary source books about the Holmes case and Holmes' complete confession.
 H.H.
 Holmes has been distributed to over a dozen countries worldwide.